 There is no more important issue facing the future survival of J, K, and L pods than ensuring that they have enough salmon to survive and reproduce.
 Restoration of the Snake River system to normative flow is essential for this to happen on a scale that is meaningful for the salmon and the whales,

 - Ken Balcomb, CWR Founder and Senior Scientist

 OUTREACH & EDUCATION CENTER

-The ORCA SURVEY Outreach & Education Center is cautiously open Friday, Saturday, and Sunday as of August 28 until further notice concerning Governor Inslee’s COVID 19 restrictions.
+The ORCA SURVEY Outreach & Education Center is temporarily closed until further notice as per Governor Inslee’s recent COVID 19 restrictions.

 185 S. First St., Friday Harbor, San Juan Island WA